DIY vs. Professional Financial Planning

 How often should I meet with a financial advisor?

-Typically, you’d have an initial series of meetings to set up your financial plan.
-After that, you might meet annually to review and adjust, or more frequently if there are significant changes in your financial situation.
+You’ll typically have an initial series of meetings to set up your financial plan.
+After that you might meet annually to review and adjust or more frequently if there are significant changes in your financial situation.

 What if I’m not happy with my financial advisor?